 This phone has rear camera specs of 108MP (wide) + 10MP (periscope, 10x optical) + 10MP (telephoto, 3x optical) + 12MP (ultrawide, 120-degree).

 To many people, this means absolutely nothing.
-But if you explain the benefits of such a camera, then suddenly it becomes a lot more relatable and desirable.
+But if you explain the benefits of such a camera, then suddenly it becomes a lot more desirable.

 This phone camera has an amazing zoom function that captures clear images of distant objects.
 Its image stabilisation means you no longer have to worry about blurry and unfocussed photos.
 Take great photos, even in low light to capture special evening moments.

-Focus on the end result for the customer, help them picture how this purchase will make things better for them, and you’re much more likely to make a sale.
+Focus on the end result, help the customer picture how this purchase will make things better for them, and you’re much more likely to make a sale.

 Keep intent in mind